SCIENCE & TECHNOLOGY PIONEER AWARD

 • Unmet need: Has the business identified a large, unmet need in a growing industry (requiring a reasonable level of behavior change)?

-• Competitive advantage: Does the business have clear, long-term, defensible competitive advantage?
+• Competitive advantage: Does the business have a clear, long-term, defensible competitive advantage?

 • Market share: Could the business secure a big share in the market (#1 or #2)?